Naturschutzbund Deutschland

-The Naturschutzbund Deutschland e.V. ("Nature and Biodiversity Conservation Union") or NABU is a German non-governmental organisation (NGO) dedicated to conservation at home and abroad, including the protection of rivers, forests and individual species of animals.
+The Naturschutzbund Deutschland e.V. ("The Nature and Biodiversity Conservation Union") or NABU is a German non-governmental organisation (NGO) dedicated to conservation at home and abroad, including the protection of rivers, forests and individual species of animals.
+Jörg-Andreas Krüger is president of NABU; CEO are Susanne Baumann and Ingo Ammermann.

+NABU is the national partner of BirdLife International for Germany.

 General facts

-NABU is one of the largest, most well-known, nature conservation groups in Germany and has worked for over 100 years for people and nature.
+NABU is one of the largest, oldest and most well-known, nature conservation groups in Germany and has worked for over 100 years for people and nature.
 NABU carries out specific conservation projects, maintains a research institute, runs environmental training and informs the media and public about important topics connected with the environment and nature conservation.
 The society is formally recognised by the German state as an environmental and conservation society, a body responsible for public issues (Träger öffentlicher Belange), and must therefore be consulted over issues affecting the ecology.